 22. Flowing sand panel

 The flowing sand panel is a rotating picture frame filled with colored sand that creates unique, relaxing images every time you flip it over.
-This is a calming gift ideas for autistic teenagers.
+This is a calming gift idea for autistic teenagers.
 You can put it in your relaxing area to aid overstimulated students to relax.

 23. Fidget Set